University of California, Merced – 2020 Campus Expansion

 A new dining hall, completed as part of the 2020 Project, has become a popular gathering place on campus.
 With its open plan, circulation strategies, and transparent character, the Pavilion provides a socially focused culinary environment.

-Inspired by the Central Valley’s vernacular agricultural buildings, the Pavilion connects the past with present, utilizing simple, modern materials and expressed structure to create an expansive and engaging indoor-outdoor dining experience.
-The open, light-filled interiors are designed for the evolving needs of the campus, with flexible seating that transforms over the course of a day — from community dining to lectures, dances, and concerts.
+Drawing inspiration from the San Joaquin Valley’s vernacular agricultural buildings, the Pavilion bridges past and present, using simple, modern materials and an expressive structure to create a dynamic indoor-outdoor dining experience.
+The open, light-filled interiors are designed for the evolving needs of the campus, with flexible seating that transforms over the course of a day—from community dining to lectures, dances, and concerts.

-The building is inspired by the form of simple, durable agricultural sheds found throughout the Central Valley.
+The building is inspired by the form of simple, durable agricultural sheds found throughout the region.
 Its roof collects rainwater, allowing for increased water conservation through stormwater harvesting in response to the region’s hot, arid summers and mild, rainy winters.
-The high-efficiency, low-waste building is certified LEED Platinum.
+This high-efficiency, low-waste building is certified LEED Platinum.

 UCM Dining